-‘analysis’ and ‘views’ and ‘tripe written in the news’ that’s NOt what little girls should be made of.
+‘Analysis’ and ‘views’ and ‘tripe written in the news’ that’s not what little girls are made of.

 Dear Parents of Girls

 Whilst preparing the porridge for our three boys, I heard on the news on Radio 4 the latest pearl of parenting wisdom: don’t let girls play with Barbie dolls.
 Combing hair is passive.
 Your child will never be successful in the field of science and engineering if they partake in such frivolous past times.